Spell My Name: Critical reception

 Spell My Name received generally positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 71, which indicates "generally favorable reviews," based on four reviews.
-Kemi Alemoru, writing for The Guardian, called the album "a full-bodied record that exhibits Braxton’s stylistic and vocal range."
-She found that "Braxton – once an R&B trailblazer – is still hungry to be a part of the genre’s resurgence [and] hasn’t lost her broad vocal range or her ability to slot into multiple mood playlists.
+At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 71, which indicates "generally favorable" reception, based on six reviews.
+Kemi Alemoru, writing for The Guardian, called the album "a full-bodied record that exhibits Braxton's stylistic and vocal range."
+She found that "Braxton – once an R&B trailblazer – is still hungry to be a part of the genre's resurgence [and] hasn't lost her broad vocal range or her ability to slot into multiple mood playlists.
 It has everything you want from a full-bodied R&B record: songs to cry to, vibe to, and make babies to."

-In his review for Variety, Jeff Vashista named Spell My Name "possibly her strongest album since her halcyon period in the mid-to-late ‘90’s [...]
+In his review for Variety, Jeff Vashista named Spell My Name "possibly her strongest album since her halcyon period in the mid-to-late '90's [...]
 Braxton co-wrote nearly every song on the album, and she and her collaborators have succeeded in deftly meshing her signature minor-key R&B sound with production and vocal arrangements that keep things classy but contemporary [...]
-This is a not an R&B record made on a bedroom laptop: It’s expensive sounding, with a stellar cast of collaborators and dramatic orchestrations."
+This is a not an R&B record made on a bedroom laptop: It's expensive sounding, with a stellar cast of collaborators and dramatic orchestrations."
 Idolator's Mike Wass found that Spell My Name "is particularly successful when Toni plays to her strengths – namely old-school soul and silky smooth ballads [but] is less successful, however, when [she] tries to up the tempo."
 He remarked however, that "ultimately, these missteps do little to diminish the pleasure of Spell My Name."

-Allmusic editor Andy Kellman found that Braxton spends most of "the set succumbing to desire recognized as ill-fated, mourning unfulfillment, waving off a cheating ex, and swearing during the emotional peak [...]
+AllMusic editor Andy Kellman found that Braxton spends most of "the set succumbing to desire recognized as ill-fated, mourning unfulfillment, waving off a cheating ex, and swearing during the emotional peak [...]
 The material tends toward routine, but Braxton's elegant distress cuts through everything with conviction."
-Robin Murray from Clash was critical with the "preponderance of slo-mo balladry" on the album, writing that the album "is hard to fault, then, but also difficult to truly love [...]
-It’s far from a failure, with Spell My Name boasting moments of rich maturity, the kind of lyrical openness that has always made her work so intriguing.
-Yet there’s also an unwillingness to embrace contemporary movements in R&B." musicOMH writer Ben Devlin called Spell My Name "a veritable pot luck of styles, some of which work [...]
-The album is brief, almost EP length, and doesn’t end nearly as well as it begins, but Spell My Name still features some great tunes."
+Robin Murray from Clash was critical with the "preponderance of slo-mo balladry" on the album, writing that it "is hard to fault, then, but also difficult to truly love [...]
+It's far from a failure, with Spell My Name boasting moments of rich maturity, the kind of lyrical openness that has always made her work so intriguing.
+Yet there's also an unwillingness to embrace contemporary movements in R&B." musicOMH writer Ben Devlin called Spell My Name "a veritable pot luck of styles, some of which work [...]
+The album is brief, almost EP length, and doesn't end nearly as well as it begins, but Spell My Name still features some great tunes."

 Chart performance

 The album debuted at number 163 on the US Billboard 200, as well as number 21 on the Top R&B Albums in the week ending September 12, 2020.
-This marked Braxton's lowest-charting debut since her 2001 Christmas album Snowflakes which peaked at number 119.
+This marked Braxton's lowest-charting debut, and her first album to miss the top 100 since her 2001 Christmas album Snowflakes peaked at number 119.